 The Core Curriculum requirement gives the student basic skills in Biblical Studies (Bible), Communication Skills (Communication), and Applied Christian Thinking (ACT).

 Courses that meet these requirements are:

 Communication: CMC 211, 221; CHR 371; CHR/CMC 287

 4. Residency Requirement

 A BA/BS candidate must complete a total of at least four, and the MA/MS must complete a total of two courses, in residence at, or directly operated from, one U of N location.
-The campus of residency is a location where there is frequent College/Faculty interaction among different programmes.
+The campus of residency is a location where there is frequent College/Faculty interaction among different programs.
 This residency requirement provides a secure relational and academic continuity for the student pursuing a degree.

 5. Secondary (High) School Graduation or Equivalent

-All students applying for a U of N Associate’s or Bachelor’s degree programme must satisfy the general requirements of graduation from a secondary (high) school or equivalent as approved by the International Provost.
+All students applying for a U of N Associate’s or Bachelor’s degree program must satisfy the general requirements of graduation from a secondary (high) school or equivalent as approved by the International Provost.
 This guarantees that the student will have the skills necessary to obtain the maximum benefit from the University of the Nations’ courses.